-With your arduino unplugged, and on a static free surface, you will first want to carefully connect your Ethernet shield to your arduino, lining up the pins on the end opposite the shiny Ethernet and USB ports (see right, bottom).
-If your boards have the six ICSP pins, that is a good way of lining everything up (see photo on right).
+With your arduino unplugged, and on a static free surface, you will first want to carefully connect your Ethernet shield to your arduino,

 Once the shield is mounted, you can connect the Arduino/Laptop USB cable, and then the Ethernet cable. (photo at top of page).